 Unlike at common law, in Japan, a penalty provision does not become invalid and unenforceable by the mere reason that it is a penalty provision.
-A penalty provision is deemed to be a liquidated damages provision and thus is valid unless it is contrary to public policy.20 vi Defects correction and liabilities
+A penalty provision is deemed to be a liquidated damages provision and thus is valid unless it is contrary to public policy.
+[22]

-Even when a contractor is obliged to pay liquidated damages, the contractor can claim a reduction of the amount if the owner is contributorily negligent.21
+Even when a contractor is obliged to pay liquidated damages, the contractor can claim a reduction of the amount if the owner is contributorily negligent.
+[23]